• Features

 Trigger options:

-• Page view count — Show on 1st, 2nd, or 3rd page view
+• Page view count: Show on first, second, or third page view

 Visibility settings:

-Note: Shopify Forms cannot target specific URLs or exclude certain pages, like checkout.
+Note: Shopify Forms can’t target specific URLs or exclude certain pages, such as checkout.

 Use the editor to customize fields: